نوع مقاله : مقاله پژوهشی

 ∴ Research Question ∴

-The primary question guiding this research is whether transactions involving cryptocurrencies can be deemed void under Islamic law by invoking the principle of "Prohibition of Gharar."
+The primary question guiding this research is whether transactions involving cryptocurrencies can be deemed void under Islamic law by invoking the principle of "No-harm principle."
 This inquiry is crucial as it addresses a contemporary issue faced by the Islamic financial community, particularly in the design and implementation of new financial instruments in the money and capital markets.
-Given the complexities and the novel nature of cryptocurrencies, this research seeks to explore the applicability of the principle of Gharar to determine the legitimacy of such transactions in Islamic law.
+Given the complexities and the novel nature of cryptocurrencies, this research seeks to explore the applicability of the no-harm principle to determine the legitimacy of such transactions in Islamic law.

 ∴ Research Hypothesis ∴

-The authors hypothesize that cryptocurrency transactions are unlikely to be deemed Gharar (risky) and thus void under Islamic law based on the principle of "Prohibition of Gharar."
-This hypothesis is grounded in the understanding that while cryptocurrencies involve certain inherent risks and uncertainties, they do not necessarily fall within the traditional definitions of Gharar as established by classical Islamic jurisprudence.
+The authors hypothesize that cryptocurrency transactions are unlikely to be deemed risky and thus void under Islamic law based on the principle of "No-harm principle."
+This hypothesis is grounded in the understanding that while cryptocurrencies involve certain inherent risks and uncertainties, they do not necessarily fall within the traditional definitions of risk as established by classical Islamic jurisprudence.
 The hypothesis suggests that the unique nature of cryptocurrencies might require a re-evaluation of traditional legal principles to accommodate new financial realities.

 ∴ Methodology & Framework, if Applicable ∴